Cross-border overview: sanctions enforcement

 Additionally, as regards financial institutions, the FCA expects them to have systems and controls in place to mitigate the risk that the firm will be used in furtherance of financial crime.15 The FCA may argue that a firm’s systems and controls are inadequate where overseas subsidiaries are undertaking transactions that the UK financial institution could not itself undertake, especially if revenues from those transactions are flowing into the UK institution either directly or indirectly through dividends or global treasury operations.

 There are essentially three offences under the UK financial sanctions regime:

-- making funds14 available, directly or indirectly, knowingly or having reasonable cause to suspect, that the funds are being made available to or for the benefit of a target (the term ‘listed person’ or ‘designated person’ is commonly used to describe sanctions targets);15
+- making funds16 or economic resources17 available, directly or indirectly, knowing or having reasonable cause to suspect that the funds are being made available to or for the benefit of a target (the term ‘listed person’ or ‘designated person’ is commonly used to describe sanctions targets);18

-- dealing with funds, which includes other assets owned, held or controlled, directly or indirectly by a target, or a person acting on behalf of a target, knowingly or having reasonable cause to suspect that the funds are owned, held or controlled by a target;16 and
+- dealing with funds or economic resources, which includes other assets owned, held or controlled, directly or indirectly, by a target, or a person acting on behalf of a target, knowing or having reasonable cause to suspect that the funds are owned, held or controlled by a target;19 and

 - participating, knowingly and intentionally, in activities the object or effect of which is: